DCC-EX/dcc-ex.github.io/docs/under-development/microcontrollers.rst

 WeMos D1 R32 board
 -------------------

-WeMos D1 R32 (sometime also referred as ESPDUINO-32) is a board sharing the Arduino UNO factor, but with a `ESP32-WROOM-32 <https://www.espressif.com/en/products/modules/esp32>`_ chip on board.
+WeMos D1 R32 (sometime also referred as ESPDUINO-32) is a board sharing the Arduino UNO form factor, but with a `ESP32-WROOM-32 <https://www.espressif.com/en/products/modules/esp32>`_ chip on board.
 Its comes with the following features:

 * Standard UNO size and headers
 * Xtensa® 32-bit LX6 Dua-core processor, up to 600 DMIPS